-3.4 GUARANTEE
+3.5 GUARANTEE

-A. The water storage tank modifications furnished under these specifications shall be guaranteed for a period of one year from the date of final acceptance thereof against defective material, design or workmanship, which guaranty shall include a rust-free condition of the structure for the same period.
-The labor incidental to repairing damaged portions shall be furnished by the Contractor.
+A. The water storage tank furnished under these specifications shall be guaranteed for a period of one year from the date of final acceptance thereof against defective material, design or workmanship, which guaranty shall include a rust-free condition of the structure for the same period.
+In the event of failure of any part or parts during the guaranty period due to the above causes, the affected part or parts shall be replaced promptly, upon notice by the Owner, with new parts, at the site of installation, by and at the expense of the Contractor.
+The labor incidental to installing replacement or repair portions shall be furnished by the Contractor.
 The Bidder shall submit with his bid a complete and comprehensive outline of all applicable warranty information for the product they intend to use.

-3.5 CLEANING
+3.6 CLEANING

-A. Section 01 00 00 - Final cleaning requirements.

-- B. Clean interior and exterior of tank to remove debris, construction items, and equipment. - C. Disinfect tank in accordance with Section 33 13 13.
+- A. Section 01 00 00 Final cleaning requirements. - B. Clean interior and exterior of tank to remove debris, construction items, and equipment. - C. Disinfect tank in accordance with Section 33 13 13.

-SECTION 44 44 16 CHLORINATION EQUIPMENT
+CHLORINATION EQUIPMENT